steverusso/bigtech.fail/website/content/events/youtube-removes-already-censored-mlc-video/index.md

 >
 > -- Matt Christiansen (@MLChristiansen) [29 Jul 2020](http://archive.is/FSLS3)

-The video can still be viewed
-[on BitChute](https://www.bitchute.com/video/c16AjNmVKj9N/) and
+The uncensored version of the video can still be viewed [on BitChute](https://www.bitchute.com/video/c16AjNmVKj9N/) and [on Minds](https://www.minds.com/newsfeed/1135933204005781504).
-[on Minds](https://www.minds.com/newsfeed/1135933204005781504).